 Most importantly, the Nissan Leaf boasts a 5 Star Safety rating from the government’s New Car Assessment Program (NCAP).
 This is the highest rating possible and means that it scored well in the frontal and side crash tests, as well as the rollover evaluation.

-In terms of safety, this is important because the Leaf poses a low level of risk for an insurance company which will result in lower rates.
+Regarding safety, this is important because the Leaf poses a low level of risk for an insurance company which will result in lower rates.

 In addition to the NCAP rating, the Leaf is also billed as a top safety pick from the Insurance Institute for Highway Safety (IIHS).